tmspzz/Rome/README.md

   download                 Downloads and unpacks in Carthage/Build/iOS
-                           frameworks found in S3, according to the local Carftfile.resolved
+                           frameworks found in S3, according to the local Carftfile.resolved list                     Lists frameworks in the cache and reports cache misses/hits, according to the local
+                           Carftfile.resolved
 ```

+#### Uploading

 Uploading one or more frameworks (an empty list of frameworks will upload all frameworks found in `Cartfile.resolved`):